The East End

-K H T O is the code which identifies East Hampton Airport within the global air navigation system.
+KHTO is the code which identifies the East Hampton Airport within the global air navigation system.

-Codes are established by the International Civil Aviation Organization (ICAO) and are used in global as well as U.S. flight planning and air traffic control (AirNav).
+The codes are established by the International Civil Aviation Organization (ICAO) and are used in global as well as in all U.S. flight planning and air traffic control (AirNav).

-Say NO to KHTO is a community group dedicated to exploring environmentally-friendly and far more equitable community use of 570 acres of Town-owned land which currently accommodates KHTO.
+Say NO to KHTO is dedicated to exploring environmentally-friendly and more equitable community use of 570 acres of Town-owned land which accommodates KHTO, East Hampton Airport.

 ▪ our mission is to inform, educate and advocate for transformation of land currently used as an airport to safe, environmentally-responsible and sustainable uses

 ▪ work with residents from NYC to the East End and a coalition of community groups within the five East End towns to encourage elected officials to support re-envisioning of KHTO.